El Al Flight 1862: Causes

 This sequence of consecutive failures caused the inboard engine and pylon to break free.
 Its trajectory after breaking off the wing caused it to slam into the outboard engine and rip it and its pylon off the wing.
 Serious damage was also caused to the leading edge of the right wing.
-Both loss of hydraulic power and damage to the right wing prevented correct operation of the flaps that the crew later tried to extend in flight.
+Both loss of hydraulic power and damage to the right wing prevented correct operation of the flaps the crew later tried to extend in flight.

-Research indicated that the crew were able to keep the aircraft in the air at first due to its high air speed (280 knots), though the damage to the right wing, resulting in reduced lift, had made keeping level more difficult.
+Research indicated the crew were able to keep the aircraft in the air at first due to its high air speed (280 knots), though the damage to the right wing, resulting in reduced lift, had made keeping level more difficult.
 At 280 kn, nevertheless, lift on the right wing was sufficient to keep the aircraft aloft.
 Once it had to reduce speed for landing, the amount of lift on the right wing was insufficient to enable stable flight, so a safe landing would have been very difficult to achieve.
 The aircraft then banked sharply to the right with very little chance of recovery.

 The official probable causes were determined to be:

 Victims

-Forty-three people were killed in the disaster: all four occupants of the aircraft (three crew members and one nonrevenue passenger) and 39 people on the ground.
+At least forty-seven people were killed in the disaster: all four occupants of the aircraft (three crew members and one nonrevenue passenger) and 43 people on the ground.
 This was considerably lower than expected; the police had originally estimated a death toll over 200 and Amsterdam Mayor Ed van Thijn had said that 240 people were missing.
-Twenty-six people sustained nonfatal injuries; 11 of these were injured seriously enough to require hospital treatment.
+Twenty-six people sustained nonfatal injuries; 11 of them were injured seriously enough to require hospital treatment.

 A belief has persisted that the actual number of victims killed in the crash was considerably higher.
 Bijlmermeer has a high number of residents living there illegally, particularly from Ghana and Suriname, and members of the Ghanaian community stated that they lost a considerable number of undocumented occupants who were not counted among the dead.

 Memorial

 A memorial, designed by architects Herman Hertzberger and Georges Descombes, was built near the crash site with the names of the victims.
-Flowers are laid at a tree that survived the disaster, referred to as "the tree that saw it all" (de boom die alles zag).
+Flowers are laid at a grey poplar tree that survived the disaster, referred to as "the tree that saw it all" (de boom die alles zag).
 A public memorial is held annually to mark the disaster; no planes fly over the area for one hour out of respect for the victims.